Using a backend

 At their most basic, apps are web pages embedded in the Canva editor.
 As a result, they have access to standard web technologies, such as the Fetch API.
 This allows them to integrate with backend services and APIs.

-You can make great apps without a backend, but there's a number of reasons to use a backend, such as:
+You can make great apps without a backend, but there are a number of reasons to use one, such as:

 In the starter kit, we've provided an example backend, built with Express.js.
 Some of the example apps rely on this backend, but it's only intended to illustrate certain concepts — not as a production-ready solution.